DiceDB/dice/README.md

 1. `docs/src/content/docs/commands` is where all the commands are documented
 2. `docs/src/content/docs/tutorials` is where all the tutorials are documented

-## The Story

-DiceDB started as a re-implementation of Redis in Golang with the idea of building a DB from scratch to understand the micro-nuances that come with its implementation.
-DiceDB isn’t just another database; it’s a platform purpose-built for the real-time era.
-As real-time systems become increasingly prevalent in modern applications, DiceDB’s hyper-optimized architecture is positioned to power the next generation of user experiences.

 ## How to contribute